reduxframework/docs/docs/core-fields/color-palette.md

 |margin|bool|`false`|Flag to draw margins between the palette color blocks.|

 ## Color Palette Presets
-Redux includes a helper function that returns are preset array of colors for use in your projects.
+Redux includes a helper function that returns a preset array of colors for use in your projects.
 Pass the following function to the `colors` argument:
 ```php
 Redux_Helpers::get_material_design_colors( 'primary' );